dpapavas/lagrange-keyboard/BUILD.md

 `stand-tenting-angle`.
 To avoid bulk, the inside of the stand volume is hollowed out, so that only a strip along its perimeter remains.
 The width of that strip is `stand-width`.
-To further lighten the part, the upper portion of the stand (which attaches to the bottom cover) is shortened as dictated by `stand-split-points`.
+To further lighten the part, a portion of the inner side of the stand is also removed, leaving behind thin, arm-like projections that are sufficient to provide attachment points to the keyboard and to support it.
+The depth of this cutout can be changed via `stand-split-points`.
 The meaning of these numbers has to do with details of the stand's construction, so it's best to just increase or decrease them until the desired result is achieved.
-Finally, a wedge-shaped part is cut out of what remains of the stand.
-This is formed so that the thickness of the inner extremities of the stand are as specified in `stand-minimum-thickness`, and the tip of the wedge is of size and location determined by the `stand-cutout-*` parameters.
+Additionally, it is possible to determine the thickness, length and slope of the remaining projections with `stand-minimum-thickness`, `stand-arm-lengths` and `stand-arm-slope` respectively.
 The stand attaches to the chassis, via a set of shared screw bosses, given by `stand-boss-indexes`.

 The above probably sounds complex, but some experimentation with the parameters will provide a feel for how the stand can be modified.
 I